filefoxper/airma/docs/react-effect/api.md

 * sessionState - A loaded [session state](/react-effect/concepts?id=session-state).
 * trigger - A callback to trigger useQuery/useMutation work manually.
 It need no parameter, useQuery/useMutation uses setted `variables` as parameters for execution.
+* execute - A callback to execute useQuery/useMutation work manually.
+It need parameters for the execute function. **Support from v18.3.2**.

 ## Strategy